 Traveling to Tibet can be tough and hectic but adventurous.
-The infrastructure of the Tourist industry in Tibet is not of a similar high standard due to being a remote country.
-Please be flexible in expectations of the standards of western world.
+The infrastructure of the Tourist industry in Tibet is not of a similarly high standard due to being a remote country.
+Please be flexible in expectations of the standards of the western world.
 However, every effort shall be taken under the circumstances to ensure a smooth and pleasant trip.
 We advise all travelers before considering a visit to Tibet to have a thorough consultation with your doctor about the history of your cardiac, lungs and anemic functional disorders.

 Passports & Visa

-All foreigners entering to Tibet must have at least six months valid passport.
+All foreigners entering Tibet must have at least six months valid passport.
 If you are planning to enter Tibet from mainland China, you must have China tourist visa.
 Entering Tibet from Nepal, either by surface or by air requires a separate visa valid for Tibet from the Chinese Embassy in Kathmandu.

 How to apply for a Tibet Travel Permit?